-20 Years of Attempting to Diversify the Russian Economy – Part III Posted by Nadya on Jun 18, 2020 in economy, History, Industrialization
+20 Years of Attempting to Diversify the Russian Economy – Part III Posted by Nadya on Jun 18, 2020 in History

 “It is clear that in the long run, oil will reach prices that balance demand and consumption, and demand will increase after quarantines are canceled due to coronavirus.”
 Mikhail Khodorkovsky’s1Russian opposition politician and former owner of the Yukos oil company Interview to the channel TV-2 April 21, 2020

 We continue (see the previous post) to talk about the history of Russian oil.
 Today we will see whether the country’s leadership learned from this.